Division of Molecular Biology and Human Genetics

 The Division of Molecular Biology and Human Genetics is a research unit focused on two main fields, namely tuberculosis and inherited genetic disorders.
-These two apparently distinct fields are united through the study of fundamental biology of nucleic acids and genetic material of both human and organism.
-This molecular approach to research is enhanced through the use of modern laboratory techniques and collaboration with national and international leaders in the field.
+These two apparently distinct fields are united through the study of fundamental biology of genetic material of both human and organism and the utilization of innovative molecular techniques.
+This approach to research is enhanced through the use of modern laboratory equipment and collaboration with national and international leaders in the field.

-The Division of Molecular Biology and Human Genetics currently occupies a position bridging the gap between basic research and its application in clinical TB research and management.
-This laboratory is engaged in fundamental research towards a better understanding of the biology of the bacterium, which enables it to avoid destruction in the host and spread rapidly within human populations.
+The Division of Molecular Biology and Human Genetics comprises over 200 staff and postgraduate students that publish numerous manuscripts in peer-reviewed international journals every year.
+The division currently engages in fundamental research towards a better understanding of the biology of the bacterium, which enables it to avoid destruction in the host and spread rapidly within human populations.
 This may result in the identification and characterisation of novel drug targets.
 It is also at the cutting edge of research to identify novel bacterial and host markers that will considerably shorten the time taken to evaluate new drug and vaccines and to develop new diagnostic tools and new, multidisciplinary approaches for understanding the epidemiology of the disease.
-Each one of these efforts is aimed at bridging the gap between fundamental research and its clinical application and some have broader application beyond the field of human TB, most notably in areas such as wildlife management and veterinary disease.
+Each one of these efforts is aimed at bridging the gap between basic fundamental research and its clinical application and management.
+Notably, some of these efforts have broader application beyond the field of human TB, most notably in areas such as wildlife management and veterinary disease.